Oregon State Baseball Postseason Projections

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-With the No. 2 ranked Oregon State baseball team (35-9, 15-6 Pac-12) coming off a 2-0 win vs Oregon and preparing to face the Ducks in conference play this weekend, BeaversEdge takes a look at the latest postseason projections...
+With the No. 1/2 ranked Oregon State baseball team (39-9, 18-6 Pac-12) pushing its win streak to seven with a win over Portland on Tuesday, BeaversEdge takes a closer look at the latest postseason projections...

 In the D1Baseball postseason projection, Oregon State is slated to be the No. 2 national seed, hosting the Corvallis Regional.

-The Corvallis Regional would be paired up with the Baton Rouge Regional, hosted by No. 15 LSU.
-If Oregon State wins the Corvallis Regional, they'd host the winner of the Baton Rouge Regional at Goss Stadium.
+The Corvallis Regional would be paired up with the Stanford Regional, hosted by No. 15 Stanford.
+If Oregon State wins the Corvallis Regional, they'd host the winner of the Stanford Regional at Goss Stadium.

 In the Baseball America projection, the Beavers are also slated to be the No. 2 national seed, hosting the Corvallis Regional.

-The Corvallis Regional would be paired with the Fort Worth Regional, hosted by No. 15 TCU.
-If the Beavers win the Corvallis Regional, they'd host the winner of the Fort Worth Regional in the Super Regionals.
+The Corvallis Regional would be paired with the College Park Regional, hosted by No. 15 Maryland.
+If the Beavers win the Corvallis Regional, they'd host the winner of the College Park Regional in the Super Regionals.

 ----